open-telemetry/opentelemetry-collector-contrib/pkg/ottl/README.md

 #### Converters

 Converters are special functions that convert data to a new format before being passed to an Invocation or Boolean Expression.
-Like Invocations, Converters are made up of 3 parts:
+Converters are made up of 3 parts:

 - a string identifier.
 The string identifier must start with an uppercase letter.
 - zero or more Values (comma separated) surrounded by parentheses (`()`).